dupr/duprkit/README.md

 [![CircleCI](https://circleci.com/gh/dupr/duprkit.svg?style=svg)](https://circleci.com/gh/dupr/duprkit)

 **Everything on the master branch is broken due to the ongoing redesign.
-Use the latest release if you want try out the old design.**
+And unluckily the latest release is outdated.
+Please look forward to the next major release.**

 DUPR Toolkit (duprkit) provides a set of tools for creating and utilizing user packaging recipe, aiming at reducing the source tree debianization workload.